Hason Raja: Early life

-The death of Raja's elder half-brother, Ubaidur Raja, followed by the death of his father (in about 40 days gap), put the power and responsibility of the whole family upon Hason Raja at a very young age.
+The death of Raja's elder half-brother, Ubaidur Raja, followed by the death of his father approximately 40 days later, made Hason the primary caretaker of his family from a relatively young age.
 His sister Sahifa Bano would also become a poet, the first female poet from Sylhet; she wrote in the Urdu language.

 Later life

 Raja practiced Sufism.
 Raja established schools and religious centres like mosques and he is said to have been widely engaged in charities within his immediate communities.
 He donated vast land properties for the well-being of the people.
 He was interested in the well-being and protection of birds and animal life.
 He spent a large quantity of his money on those lives.
 The 12 June 1897 Assam earthquake was one of the biggest earthquakes that occurred in the Assam and Sylhet area.
 The largest known Indian interpolate earthquake (at 8.0 on the moment magnitude scale) resulted in the destruction of structures over much of the Plateau and surrounding areas, and caused widespread liquefaction and flooding in the Brahmaputra and Sylhet floodplains.
 He found out many of his kin and relatives as well as his people wounded and killed.
 His thatched house was fully damaged.
 He lost many of his tamed birds and animals.